ajmal017/Optimal-Stock/README.md

 Website for finding  stocks and what to buy.
 This website was created for my webserver programing corse.
 We can help you choose what stock to buy.

+#### This was prevesly a privte project but know pulbic, was built in 2017-2018

 #### Be aware that I have not uploaded the data base

 The way we choose stock is through machine learning.